digital-asset/daml/docs/source/app-dev/app-arch.rst

 Daml ledgers provide a mechanism for :ref:`command deduplication <command-submission-service-deduplication>` to help deal with this problem.

 For each command the application provides a command ID and an optional parameter that specifies the deduplication period.
 If the latter parameter is not specified in the command submission itself, the ledger will fall back to using the configured maximum deduplication period.
-The ledger will then guarantee that commands for the same application ID, submitting party and command ID will be ignored within the deduplication period.
+The ledger will then guarantee that commands with the same :ref:`change ID <change-id>` will be ignored within the deduplication period.

 To use command deduplication, you should: